Khoisan: Historical period

 Andries Stockenström facilitated the creation of the "Kat River" Khoi settlement near the eastern frontier of the Cape Colony.
 The settlements thrived and expanded, and Kat River quickly became a large and successful region of the Cape that subsisted more or less autonomously.
 The people were predominantly Afrikaans-speaking Gonaqua Khoi, but the settlement also began to attract other Khoi, Xhosa and mixed-race groups of the Cape.

-The so-called "Bushman wars" 1673–1677 were to a large extent the response of the San after their dispossession.
+The so-called "Bushman Wars" (1673–1677) were largely a response by San communities to their dispossession and colonial expansion by Dutch settlers.

 At the start of the 18th century, the Khoikhoi in the Western Cape lived in a state dominated by the Dutch.
 By the end of the century the majority of the Khoisan operated as 'wage labourers', not that dissimilar to slaves.
 Geographically, the further away the labourer was from Cape Town, the more difficult it became to transport agricultural produce to the markets.
 The issuing of grazing licences north of the Berg River in what was then the Tulbagh Basin propelled colonial expansion in the area.
 This system of land relocation led to the Khoijhou losing their land and livestock as well as dramatic change in the social, economic and political development.

 After the defeat of the Xhosa rebellion in 1853, the new Cape Government endeavoured to grant the Khoi political rights to avert future racial discontent.
 The government enacted the Cape franchise in 1853, which decreed that all male citizens meeting a low property test, regardless of colour, had the right to vote and to seek election in Parliament.
 The property test was an indirect way by the British Cape Government (who took over from the Dutch in 1812) to retain a racist based system of governance because on average only white people owned property adequate to meet the test.

 In the Herero and Nama genocide in German South-West Africa, over 10,000 Nama are estimated to have been killed during 1904–1908.